gnulnx/django-mongolog/README.rst

             }
         }

-    And then we log our essage at each of the defined log levels...
+    Now let's log our message at each of the defined log levels...

     .. code:: python

         logger.debug(LOG_MSG)